apache/mesos/docs/scheduler-http-api.md

 This is the first step in the communication process between the scheduler and the master.
 This is also to be considered as subscription to the "/scheduler" event stream.

-To subscribe with the master, the scheduler sends an HTTP POST with a `SUBSCRIBE` message including the required FrameworkInfo.
+To subscribe with the master, the scheduler sends an HTTP POST with a `SUBSCRIBE` message including the required FrameworkInfo and the list of initially suppressed roles (which must be a subset of roles in FrameworkInfo, see the section for `SUPPRESS` call).
 Note that if "subscribe.framework_info.id" and "FrameworkID" are not set, the master considers the scheduler as a new one and subscribes it by assigning it a FrameworkID.
 The HTTP response is a stream in RecordIO format; the event stream begins with either a `SUBSCRIBED` event or an `ERROR` event (see details in **Events** section).
 The response also includes the `Mesos-Stream-Id` header, which is used by the master to uniquely identify the subscribed scheduler instance.
 This stream ID header should be included in all subsequent non-`SUBSCRIBE` calls sent over this subscription connection to the master.
 The value of `Mesos-Stream-Id` is guaranteed to be at most 128 bytes in length.

 ```
 SUBSCRIBE Request (JSON):